luke-rogers/quantum/README.md

 ## Usages

 ### Add
 Add a task using `add` or `a`.
-Arguments are task (mandatory), followed by integer number of hours (mandatory) and ref (optional).
+Arguments are task (mandatory), followed by number of hours (mandatory) and ref (optional).

 ```
-quantum add "Build quantum cli" 10 "Ref code: 123"
+quantum add "Build quantum cli" 10.5 "Ref code: 123"
-quantum a "Build quantum cli" 10 "Ref code: 123"
+quantum a "Build quantum cli" 10.5 "Ref code: 123"
 ```

 ### List